A bird's eye view of London in lockdown

 The unprecedented peacetime restrictions, which will last for at least three weeks, were brought in to prevent the state-run National Health Service (NHS) from being overwhelmed as the number of deaths in Britain rose to 335.

-Aerial views of London showed some shopping centre car parks and Vauxhall railway station virtually deserted.
+Aerial views of London showed some shopping centr car parks and Vauxhall railway station virtually deserted.

 Not everyone though was abiding by the tough measures.